Tag: executive presentation coaching

 The client who lost the £15 million?
 His proposition was muddled.
 He was trying to say too many things: market opportunity AND team strength AND product differentiation AND financial projections AND competitive moat.
 The investors heard noise.

-Three months later, his proposition was razor-sharp: “We’re the only platform that reduces enterprise onboarding from 6 weeks to 3 days — and we’ve already proven it with 12 Fortune 500 clients.”
+Three months later, his proposition was razor-sharp: “We’re the only platform that reduces enterprise onboarding from 6 weeks to 3 days — and we’ve already structured it with enterprise clients.”

 Everything else supported that single point.
 Nothing competed with it.